 Either the church goes through the severe persecution by Antichrist or it doesn’t.
 This [his book entitled The Sign] has tried to warn the believer that he (or she) must be prepared for this time of unparalleled distress. . . .
 [The timing of The Rapture] must be a clear teaching of the New Testament, not a position such as pretribulationalism whose defenders admit in writing that it is not “an explicit teaching of the Scriptures” that “the Bible does not, in so many words, state” or whose “proof at times has been logically invalid or at least unconvincing”. . . .
 [Note: The quotations by pretribulationists are from The Rapture Question, by John F. Walvoord, and The Prophet’s Watchword, the Day of the Lord, an unpublished doctoral dissertation by Richard Mayhue.]

-Although we believe the weight of the evidence indicates that The Rapture is most likely to take place during The Tribulation, and probably before God inflicts His wrath on the world, we certainly are aware that there are many Bible scholars who believe otherwise.
+Although we believe the weight of the evidence indicates that The Rapture is most likely to take place before God inflicts His wrath on the world, we don’t want to be dogmatic about our belief.

 John F. Walvoord, Th.D., former President of Dallas Theological Seminary and a strong advocate of the pretribulation position, states on page 144 of his book entitled The Blessed Hope and the Tribulation,